IBM/knative-quarkus-bench/README.md

 developed by researchers at ETH Z&uuml;rich.

 Quarkus is a cloud native Java framework based on modern standard APIs.
-More information about these advanced features is available at https://quarkus.io/.
+See https://quarkus.io/ for more information about Quarkus.

 ## Prerequisite

 * Java 11 or higher (need JDK to build from source)
 * Maven 3.6.2+ (3.8.1+ is recommended)
-* Docker
+* Docker  (If already using `podman` on RHEL 8 or higher, installing `podman-docker` is a fairly transparant method to provide Docker compatibility.)

 ## Build Instructions